perryizgr8/perryizgr8.github.io/_posts/2020-07-05-cannot-delete-neigh-linux.markdown

 It looks like Linux won't let you delete neighbors even if you're using the `netlink` interface.
 This was surprising to me, since I usually thought of `netlink` as a form of direct control over the kernel.

-This could have real consequences if you ever want to implement a userspace ARP daemon, but still want the kernel to perform basic network functions.
+This could have real consequences if you ever want to implement a userspace ARP app, but still want the kernel to perform basic network functions.